HughBone/vanilla-wrenchable/README.md

 ## Future Plans
 * Config file to change crafting recipe
 * Right now, any carrot on a stick named "Wrench" will work.
-That is cringe.
+That is MEGA cringe.
 We only want the wrench that gets crafted to work.